dodobird181/dodobird181.github.io/README.md

-# AUDIOfriend Website
+# AUDIO friend Website
-Statically hosted site for AUDIOfriend.
+Statically hosted site for AUDIO friend.
 Will eventually include a newsletter signup form and shop.